Save a data file and an R script in the same directory. Set working

 standard deviation.

-Let create a variable name z_kno_f
+Let create a variable name z_kno_f. f for

 function.